luyadev/luya/docs/guide/concept-extensions.md

 + blocks: Include the provide folders or blocks while import command.
 + bootstrap: Add the file to the LUYA bootstraping process.

+> When importing blocks, you have to provided a namespace for each block class.
+You can use the [composer autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) feature to do so.